exekerey/nm_endterm/README.md

 streamlit run app.py
 ```

 Open the Streamlit UI and choose symbols, budgeting, and refresh cadence.
-Upload a CSV/JSON snapshot to override Binance, toggle auto-refresh for continuous rebalances, and watch real-time weight/return charts update as trades are appended to `trades/trades.csv`.
+Upload a CSV/JSON snapshot to override Binance, toggle auto-refresh for continuous rebalances, and watch real-time weight/return charts update as trades are appended to `trades.csv`.

 ## Project Structure